Exact Simulation of Max-Infinitely Divisible Processes: Simulation Study

-where $q$ is the empirical density of the samples while $p$ is the exact marginal density of $Z$.
-Therefore, we have $49$ empirical KL divergences in total, one for each point on the grid.
+{where $q$ places mass $1/N$ on each simulated sample as the empirical cdf,} while $p$ is the exact marginal density of $Z$. {In practice, the samples are always treated as discrete random variables, and $\hat p$ and $q$ need to be probability mass functions instead of density functions.} Therefore, we have $49$ empirical KL divergences in total, one for each point on the grid.
 Figure \ref{fig:KL} shows the boxplot of the $49$ empirical KL divergences using the simulated datasets generated by the three algorithms.
 Both the adaptive rejection sampling scheme and the Metropolis--Hastings scheme outperform the naive method by a significant margin.
 Moreover, the median of the empirical KL divergence for the adaptive rejection sampling scheme is notably lower than with the Metropolis--Hastings scheme.
 Generating a single max-id replication on the grid took approximately 1.2 seconds using a single-core machine.